-Number of shares issued as fully paid up otherwise than in cash Number of shares issued as partly paid up to the extent of -- per share otherwise than in cash There has been called up on each of -- shares, Rs. -- There has been called up on each of -- shares, Rs. -- There has been called up on each of -- shares, Rs. -- † Total amount of calls received, including payments on application and allotment Total amount (if any) agreed to be considered as paid on - shares which have been issued as fully \ Rs. -- paid up otherwise than in cash Total amount (if any) agreed to be considered as paid on - shares which have been issued as > Rs. - partly paid up to the extent of -- per share Total amount of calls unpaid Rs. - Total amount (if any) of sums paid by way of commission in respect of shares or debentures or Rs. allowed by way of discount since date of last summary Total amount (if any) paid on ; -- shares forfeited Rs. -- Total amount of shares and stock for which share warrants are outstanding Total amount of share warrants issued and surrendered respectively since date of last summary Rs. -- Number of shares or amount of stock comprised in each share warrant Total amount of debt due from the company in respect of all mortgages and charges which are required to be registered with the Registrar of Companies, or which would require registration J J
+Number of shares issued as fully paid up otherwise than in cash • Number of shares issued as partly paid up to the extent of -- per share otherwise than in cash (II) b per share outlet who that in cash of There has been called up on each of -- shares, Re 5 There has been called up on each of -- shares, Re 3. -- There has been called up on each of -- shares, Re 3 † Total amount of calls received, including payments Rs on application and allotment Total amount (if any) agreed to be considered as paid on - shares which have been issued as fully > Rs. - paid up otherwise than in cash Total amount (if any) agreed to be considered as) paid on - shares which have been issued as - Rs partly paid up to the extent of -- per share Total amount of calls unpaid Rs. - Total amount (if any) of sums paid by way of com- mission in respect of shares or debentures or allowed by way of discount since date of last ► Rs 2 summary Details and the state of the state T) Total amount (if any) paid on t shares forfeited rs.
+Total amount of shares and stock for which share warrants are outstanding Rs Total amount of share warrants issued and surren- dered respectively since date of last summary Rs Number of shares or amount of stock comprised in each share warrant Total amount of debt due from the company in respect of all mortgages and charges which are 4.5 required to be registered with the Registrar of - Rs. -- Companies on which would measure persention • Companies, or which would require registration

-Statement in the Form of a Balance Sheet made up to the day of , 192 , containing the Particulars of the Capital, Liabilities, and Assets of the Company.
+Statement in the Form of a Balance Sheet made up to the -day of -, 192 -, containing the Particulars of the Capital, Liabilities, and Assets of the Company.

 The return must be signed at the end by a Director or by the manager or secretary of the company.
-Presented for filing by -
+Presented for filing by --.